epiproject/FaST-LMM-HPC/README.md

-# Improvments For Fast-LMM Epistasis
+# Improvements For Fast-LMM Epistasis

 Improvements for Fast-LMM Epistasis